 The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel.

 For IAB-MT, the wanted and the interfering signal coupled to the IAB type 1-H TAB connector are specified in table 7.4.1.5.1-1 and the frequency offset between the wanted and interfering signal in table 7.4.1.5.2-2 for ACS.
-The reference measurement channel for the wanted signal is identified in table [7.2.2-1 and 7.2.2-2] for each IAB-MT channel bandwidth and further specified in annex A.1.
+The reference measurement channel for the wanted signal is identified in table 7.2.5.2-1 and 7.2.5.2-2 for each IAB-MT channel bandwidth and further specified in annex A.1.
 The characteristics of the interfering signal is further specified in annex F.

 The ACS requirement is applicable outside the IAB-MT RF Bandwidth or Radio Bandwidth.
 The interfering signal offset is defined relative to the IAB-MT RF Bandwidth edges or Radio Bandwidth edges.